khunemz/hasura-k8s-cluster/README.md

 hasura-ingress   nginx   *       192.168.64.2   80      5m16s
 ```

-# then navigate to the address shown above

-# in the first run it would ask you about admin secrets which located in hasura deployment file (in this case it located in `hasura.yaml`)
+then navigate to the address shown above.
+In the first run it would ask you about admin secrets which located in hasura deployment file (in this case it located in `hasura.yaml`)

 <img width="1440" alt="Screen Shot 2565-06-25 at 09 29 26" src="https://user-images.githubusercontent.com/10510210/175755112-07666eb1-5f5e-4779-9d76-8d1c3565a8a0.png">